inetum-orleans/docker-devbox/README.md

 ```

 This will install everything required for Docker Devbox, but docker, docker-compose and bash should be installed manually
 before.

-Docker Devbox will install [Traefik](https://traefik.io/) in a docker container and binds `tcp/80`,`tcp/443` and `tcp/8080`
+Docker Devbox will install [Traefik](https://traefik.io/) in a docker container and binds `tcp/80`,`tcp/443` to host,
-to host, so those ports should be available.
+so those ports should be available.

 Port `tcp/7780` should also be available for CFSSL container (local certificate authority service).